ABouttefeux/sudoku-solver/README.md

 # sudoku-solver
-Small project for a sudoku solver
+Small project for a sudoku solver written in rust.